- This story is regularly updated for relevance. Last updated: Aug. 3, 2021

 Questions about the safety of various indoor activities are coming up as a result of the COVID-19 delta variant’s spread across the globe.
 That includes whether indoor dining is still safe despite the delta variant.

-Now, with concerns about the efficacy of existing COVID-19 vaccines against the delta variant, which was recently called “the 2020 version of COVID-19 on steroids” by a former Joe Biden administration official, some of the riskier activities are coming under a new round of scrutiny from some health experts.
+With concerns about the efficacy of existing COVID-19 vaccines against the delta variant, which was recently called “the 2020 version of COVID-19 on steroids” by a former Joe Biden administration official, some of the riskier public activities one can do, including indoor dining, are coming under a new round of scrutiny from some health experts.

 Leana Wen, a health policy professor and Washington Post columnist, has presented the idea of a “coronavirus budget” for people seeking to mitigate their exposure risk.

 As a Post article clarified, “You spend parts of that budget when you participate in activities around other people.
 Wearing a mask or taking other precautions during an activity can lower your expense.
 And you can vastly increase your budget through vaccination.”

 In March 2021, before the delta variant was being widely discussed, Wen noted that even if you have a relatively high budget, “you still have to think about how to spend it, and if your priority is seeing grandchildren and going to church, then maybe you’re not going to restaurants all that often.”